PhD Student — Doctorant

 Agroecological innovations and the evolution of alternative agricultural production systems

-The main goal of my research is to investigate “complementarity effects” in genetically diverse populations in order to refine evolutionary plant breeding strategies in organic bread wheat.
+The main goal of my research is to investigate plant interactions within heterogeneous material and variety mixtures in order to refine evolutionary plant breeding strategies in organic bread wheat.

-As a result of being selected under – and thus adapted to – uniform high chemical input conditions, European modern wheat cultivars are ever less resilient to climatic variability and poorly adapted to organic cropping.
-The use of genetically diverse populations and evolutionary plant breeding strategies appears to provide promising results in that regard, reaching good yield levels in low-input environments and displaying high yield stability.
+For decades, wheat breeding has mostly target conventional cropping systems – both as a result of rigid DHS and VCU criteria and the low economic attractivity of breeding for marginal alternative cropping systems.
+As a result, European modern wheat cultivars are ever less resilient to climatic variability and poorly adapted to organic cropping.
+In contrast, the use of heterogeneous material and evolutionary plant breeding strategies has been shown to provide promising results in that regard, reaching good yield levels in low-input environments and displaying high yield stability.
+So much so that as of 2022, EU regulations have opened the way towards such variety types: the so-called Organic Heterogeneous Material (OHM).

-Besides, this research is complemented by a participatory breeding project for the creation and follow-up of Walloon CCPs, involving a peasant cereal seed network (Li Mestère), the Walloon organic agriculture organisation (Biowallonie), the CRA-W and the Agroecology Lab.
+We investigate these two research questions through field trials in collaboration with the Walloon Agricultural Research Centre (Dr. Dominique Mingeot).
+Besides, this research is complemented by a participatory breeding project for the creation and follow-up of a Walloon Cross Composite Population, involving a peasant cereal seed network (Li Mestère), the Walloon organic agriculture organisation (Biowallonie), the CRA-W and the Agroecology Lab.